 After a few weeks, we discovered that Lutz Weber at Morphochem had prepared a data set specifically for such methods testing.
 We contacted him and arranged to use it with the understanding that (if things worked out well) we could jointly publish the results in a year's time.
 What a break.

-This data set is composed of 15,840 small molecules from a 3-component Ugi-like reaction scheme, tested against 5 clotting-cascade proteases: factor 10a, tryptase, trypsin, chymotrypsin and UPA (urokinase-type plasminogen activator).
+This data set is composed of 15,840 small molecules from a 3-component Ugi-like reaction scheme, tested against the serine proteases factor 10a, tryptase, trypsin, UPA (urokinase-type plasminogen activator), and chymotrypsin.
 It is a marvelously designed data set for the purposes of testing predictions.
 Positive robotically-done measurements were repeated to assure quality.
 The proteins are kind of tough, but the ligands are even tougher, that is to say, more wonderful.
-All 15,830 small molecules look like they'd fit and do pretty well ... they all meet established pharmacophore requirements ... but only a few actually bind well to these enzymes.
+All 15,830 small molecules look like they'd fit and do pretty well ... but only a few actually bind well to these enzymes.